-Climate change impacts increasingly affect transportation systems in the United States.
-Transportation agencies across the country already face substantial impacts from extreme weather and other climate events, with future projections suggesting this trend will continue and possibly increase.
+Transportation agencies face adverse impacts from extreme weather and other climate events.
+Projections suggest this trend will continue.
 Impacts to transportation infrastructure from such events can cause immediate or longer-term changes in the way people use local infrastructure and where they choose to permanently locate or relocate.
-State and local governments often allow development in known high-risk areas, requiring ongoing investment from transportation agencies to repeatedly repair or maintain such assets.
+State and local governments have allowed development in high-risk areas, requiring ongoing investment from transportation agencies to repeatedly repair or maintain such assets.
 Such development can also exacerbate risks in neighboring areas if they displace natural protections such as wetlands or greenspace.
-State departments of transportation (DOTs) will ultimately have significant financial and operational responsibility with respect to these assets as their exposures increase.
-Abandoning infrastructure assets may be as challenging and expensive as migrating the transportation infrastructure itself.
+State departments of transportation (DOTs) have financial and operational responsibility for these assets as their exposures increase.

-Managed retreat—movement of assets and people away from risks—needs to be a strategy available to transportation planners.
-It includes evaluation of alternative routes, structures, contexts, and other considerations to more efficiently use transportation funding while preserving critical access to people, freight, and emergency services.
-It also requires a complex understanding of place attachment, the community in which the transportation system exists, the interconnectedness of the infrastructure at issue with other systems and people, and whether laws and regulations authorize a state DOT to make managed retreat decisions.
-There is a need for research that develops information about managed retreat strategies in a way that supports state DOT transportation systems decision-making.
-A successful managed retreat plan can decrease risk to the entire system, save valuable resources that may be better allocated elsewhere, and protect lives and livelihoods.
-Moreover, embedded in these decisions are social justice issues to consider and state DOTs often do not have the experience and tools needed to approach these issues.
+Managed retreat—movement of assets and people away from risks—includes evaluation of alternative routes, structures, contexts, potential disinvestments, abandonment, and other considerations to more efficiently use transportation funding while preserving critical access to people, freight, and emergency services.
+Embedded in these decisions are social justice issues to consider and it requires a complex understanding of place attachment (person-to-place bond), the community in which the transportation system exists, the interconnectedness of the infrastructure at issue with other systems and people, and whether laws and regulations authorize a state DOT to make managed retreat decisions.
+Successful managed retreat approaches can decrease risk to the entire system, save resources, support communities, and protect lives.